 6.13 If any player plays the wrong position, that match and any other match affected by wrong positioning will be conceded as walkovers to the opposing players.

-6.15 Should a player fail to be on the 1st tee 10 minutes before the starting time of their team match, the opposing Team Captain has the right to claim a walkover in that individual match.
+6.15 Should a player fail to be on the 1st tee 10 minutes before the starting time of their individual match, the opposing Team Captain has the right to claim the first hole.